Optimal Policy Choices Under Uncertainty: Empirical Illustration

-For all considered combinations of $V$ and $\mu$, the empirical Bayes local spending rule leads to a local \textit{increase} in social welfare, while the sample plug-in local spending rule leads to a local \textit{decrease} in social welfare.
-These striking differences generally arise because of policies that look costly with low benefit, but are noisily estimated.
-In Figure \ref{fig:shrunk_vs_sample}, these are the policies that are left of the 45 degree line in panel (a) and right of the 45 degree line in panel (b).
-The sample plug-in rule generally makes large spending cuts on these policies for these values of $\mu$.
-On the other hand, the empirical Bayes rule takes into account the statistical uncertainty about those policies, moderating those spending cuts and avoiding large welfare losses driven by noise.
-This empirical finding that the sample plug-in rule performs poorly in cases where the empirical Bayes rule performs well is consistent with the theoretical results of Section \ref{sec3} and illustrates their practical importance.
+For all considered combinations of $V$ and $\mu$, the empirical Bayes local spending rules are estimated to produce a local \textit{increase} in net welfare, while the sample plug-in local spending rule is estimated to produce a local \textit{decrease} in net welfare.
+Because coupled bootstrap estimates are noisy, I interpret these results as descriptive evidence about the relative performance of the rules rather than as precise estimates of welfare gains.
+These differences appear to be driven in part by noisily estimated policies with relatively low estimated benefits or high estimated costs.
+In Figure \ref{fig:shrunk_vs_sample}, these are the policies that are left of the 45-degree line in panels (a) and (c) and right of the 45-degree line in panel (b).
+The sample plug-in rule treats these extreme estimates as signal and places substantial weight on cutting the corresponding policies.
+On the other hand, the empirical Bayes rules take into account the statistical uncertainty about those policies, reducing the influence of these noisy extremes on which policies are cut and by how much.
+The coupled bootstrap estimates suggest that this avoids welfare losses driven by estimation noise.
+This empirical finding---that the sample plug-in rule performs poorly in cases where the empirical Bayes rules perform well---is consistent with the theoretical results of Section \ref{sec3} and illustrates their practical importance.